jewe-1969/jilruntime/README.md

 ### Important Note

 This repository is just a mirror of the latest stable release from SourceForge.
 To access the latest development branch, please checkout the [SVN repository](https://sourceforge.net/p/jilruntime/code/HEAD/tree/) there.

-To read more about the reason why I have discontinued updating GitHub, [read this post](http://blog.jewe.org/?p=2548).
+To read more about the reason why I have discontinued using GitHub, [read this post](http://blog.jewe.org/?p=2548).

 ### Introduction